dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 Make sure to install [Yarn](https://classic.yarnpkg.com/lang/en/) in your system if you haven't.
 We use [Yarn](https://classic.yarnpkg.com/lang/en/) as our package manager, it's just like [npm](https://www.npmjs.com/) but _faster_.

 I've written a [separate post](/posts/local-development-setup-for-react-and-typescript-projects/) about the [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) and extensions I use to help me save time and energy when writing my code in React.
-I highly suggest for you to check it out if you haven't!
+I highly suggest that you check it out if you haven't!

 ## Initialize your project

-Fastest way to start a new project with React is using [Create React App](https://create-react-app.dev/).
+Fastest way to start a new project with React is using the [Create React App](https://create-react-app.dev/).
 It is an officially supported way to create single-page React applications.
 It offers a modern build setup with no configuration so you can focus on code, not build tools.

 To create our project with React and TypeScript, run this command in your terminal: